-Sandra Rozo’s interest include development economics, public finance, and applied microeconomics.
-Her current research focuses on better understanding the consequences of illegal behavior on economic development and how firms adjust to economic shocks and conditions.
-Professor Rozo’s is also a research Fellow of the Provost Office at USC.
-Before receiving her PhD, Professor Rozo worked at the Inter-American Development Bank evaluating and designing development projects implemented in Latin America.
+Sandra Rozo’s interests include development economics and applied microeconomics.
+Her current research focuses on understanding the consequences of illegal behavior on economic development and how refugees affect hosting economies.
+Professor Rozo is also a research Fellow of the Provost Office, the Center for Social and Economic Research, and a Faculty member at the Schaeffer Center for Health Policy and Economics.
+Before receiving her PhD, she worked at the Inter-American Development Bank evaluating and designing development projects implemented in Latin America.
 Her research has been covered by the Huffington Post, National Public Radio (NPR), Economonitor, Drug Policy Alliance, El Tiempo (Colombia), and El Espectador (Colombia).

 PhD, University of Iowa; BS, MA Western Michigan University

 Mick Swartz is a financial economist whose research has been published in the Journal of Accounting, Auditing and Finance and Financial Review.
 In 1997, he won the ANBAR Award for a paper that is listed as among the top 150 business papers in the world.
 Professor Swartz has made over twenty presentations at finance conferences, has consulted the US Senate on derivatives legislation, appeared on CNN and NBC and appeared before state legislators concerning executive compensation and merger legislation.
 He has taught in many countries, including Ukraine, United Kingdom, Canada, Poland, and Germany.
 Before joining USC, Professor Swartz taught at Purdue University, where he was recognized as Distinguished Professor numerous times for his teaching.

 PhD, UCLA; MBA, San Diego State University; BS, Bilkent Universiy